mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 ### Impact on the financial statements
 In the period when the impairment loss is recognized:
-- Impairments reduce the carrying value of the asset
+1) Impairments reduce the carrying value of the asset
-- Impairments reduce equity (retained earnings)
+2) Impairments reduce equity (retained earnings)
-- Impairments are charged against revenues
+3) Impairments are charged against revenues

 ---
 # 5. Intangible assets and goodwill
 ---
 # 5. Intangible assets and goodwill

-Definition: Intangible assets are long-term assets that have no physical substance but value based on the rights or privileges granted to the company using them.
+Definition: Intangible assets are long-term assets that have no physical substance but are valued based on the rights or privileges granted to the company using them.
 This value, however, is not easy to determine: too much uncertainty
 - Patents
 - Copyright
 - Trademarks